FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text_matched.md

 ## Storing the results

-The final subject, predicate, object triples can either be stored as a `labeled property graph` or as an `RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graph`.
+The final subject, predicate, object triples can either be stored as a `labeled property graph` or as an `RDF (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.p77ph9)  graph`.

-Here, we will outline an approach to store the results as an RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graph by using the python [rdflib](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/RDFLib) library.
+Here, we will outline an approach to store the results as an RDF (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.p77ph9)  graph by using the python [rdflib](https://github.com (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.c55d5e) /RDFLib) library.

-rdflib allows the creation of entities with known URI(URL_TO_INSERT_RECORD https://www.rfc-editor.org/rfc/rfc3986)s with the URI(URL_TO_INSERT_RECORD https://www.rfc-editor.org/rfc/rfc3986)Ref command.
+rdflib allows the creation of entities with known URI (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.d261e1) s with the URI (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.d261e1) Ref command.

 Also, one can create a custom namespace with new entities and relations.